95.

 Ohio Historical Society, Mary Hammersmith stated that he died

-County, Ohio Early Families Vol. IV] Before August 1822: he died of cholera morbus on his return from New Orleans, at Pigeon roost, Choctaw nation, Mississippi.
-[Olive Branch, Printed and Published Weekly-Founded 1816 by James Foster, Circleville]
+County, Ohio Early Families Vol. IV] "John McCutchen Sen died the 3rd day of July 1822 in the Fiftyfifth year of his age."
+He died along the Natchez Trace in Choctaw Indian Country in Mississippi and his body was never found.
+(Source: 2018 transcription by Mary McCutcheon of McCutchen Family Bible).
+Before August 1822: he died of cholera morbus on his return from New Orleans, at Pigeon Roost, Choctaw Nation, Mississippi. [ (Source: Olive Branch, Printed and Published Weekly-Founded 1816 by James Foster, Circleville)

-[His siblings include, but are probably not limited to:
+[His sibling included, but is probably not limited to:

 (Married: Martha Entrekin) Born:?
-Died:? ] (The source of the information is History of Franklin and Pickaway Counties, Ohio, published
+Died:? ] (The source of this blue information is History of Franklin and Pickaway Counties, Ohio, published

 by Williams Bros, 1880, p.
 271. It states "Martha, the youngest